isc-projects/kea/doc/guide/dhcp4-srv.rst

 ---------------------

 Kea supports custom (non-standard) DHCPv4 options.
-Assume that we want to define a new DHCPv4 option called "foo" which will have a code 222 and will convey a single, unsigned, 32-bit integer value.
-We can define such an option by using the following entry in the configuration file:
+Assume that we want to define a new DHCPv4 option called "foo" which will have code 222 and will convey a single, unsigned, 32-bit integer value.
+We can define such an option by putting the following entry in the configuration file:

 ::